hegdenaveen1/C-Plus-Plus-Special-Functions/README.md

 # C-plus-plus-Special-Functions
-C++ Custom built Special Functions
+C++ Custom built Special Functions for quick use